tracim/tracim/backend/doc/api.md

 ### Basic-Auth

-you need to use your username/password like in standard basic auth.
+You need to use your username/password like in standard basic auth.
 See [rfc7616](https://tools.ietf.org/html/rfc7617).

 As a resume, the standard is to base64-encode username and password in `Authorization` header.